gw67-alt/magic_SHA256/README.md

-Required: Arduino UNO, 650nm laser, USB camera, enclosure & a Windows 10/11 PC
+Required: Arduino UNO, 650nm laser/LED/photonic lattice, USB camera, enclosure & a Windows 10/11 PC

 It is crucial to begin small to become accustomed with how the technology works, then reconfigure for optimal results. cryptanalysis steps: